-Rachel joined LFA in 2008 with a background in public health and public policy with a specific interest in adolescent reproductive health.
-She has extensive experience working with quantitative and qualitative research methods and is committed to building the capacity of organizations to use data to inform their program models.
+Rachel joined LFA in 2008 with a background in public health and public policy with a specific interest in reproductive health.
+She has extensive experience working in partnership with organizations to design and implement evaluations that help them understand their impact and to use data to inform their program models.
 She approaches her work with clients with a focus on building their capacity for evaluation and learning.
-At LFA, Rachel has worked with many nonprofit, philanthropic, and government clients in both domestic and international settings on a wide variety of engagements, including evaluation planning and implementation, research, and capacity building.
-Her portfolio includes projects in the fields of family planning and reproductive health, journalism and media, community development, and immigration.
+At LFA, Rachel has worked with many nonprofit, philanthropic, and government clients on a wide variety of engagements, including monitoring, evaluation, and learning system development and implementation, research, and capacity building.
+She has experience in the fields of reproductive health, journalism and media, leadership development, community development, and immigration.
 As LFA’s Director of Team Performance, Rachel provides organizational leadership in the areas of talent acquisition and retention and staff development and support.

 Before joining LFA, Rachel worked with a research team on a state-wide reproductive health policy study.
 She also worked in direct patient service, providing education and counseling at a community health clinic.

 Rachel enjoys trekking and outdoor exploration, international travel, and running.